 This theater is perfect for those planning a road trip up to Northern Indiana this summer.
 Reviews rave about cleanliness, good concession food, and movie-themed art.

 Open since 1950, this theater features an arcade, playground, and concessions.
 Films run Thursday-Sunday, as well as Tuesdays.
 This drive-in boasts a large grass field, so bring frisbees, footballs, and blankets.

 3986 East Michigan Road, Shelbyville

 Skyline Drive-In is open Thursday-Sunday.
 No outside food or drinks are allowed, but they have a lengthy concession menu with reasonable prices.

-Ticket pricing at drive-in theaters is usually very affordable in comparison to traditional movie theaters – most charge $10 or less for adults and $5 or less for children.
+Ticket pricing at drive-in theaters is usually very affordable in comparison to traditional movie theaters—most charge $10 or less for adults and $5 or less for children.
 Some even offer free admission to toddlers and babies.
 Be sure to verify if your theater accepts credit cards, as some still only accept cash!
-The pricing usually includes a double feature if you can stay up that late to grab the second show.
+Pricing usually includes a double feature if you can stay up that late to grab the second show.

 Movies begin right at dark, which is no earlier than 9 pm in the summer.
 You’ll want to arrive with plenty of time to get a good spot.
 We think 45 minutes is sufficient to get to your spot and settle in.
 When you arrive, you are given a radio channel to tune in to.
-We roll down the windows and adjust the volume to our needs.
+You can roll down the windows and adjust the volume to your needs.

 Plan ahead for your seating arrangement for the show.
 You will see plenty of lawn chairs, blankets, and trunks open with kids enjoying themselves inside.
 We’ve seen car seats used as a comfy spot for children, as well as Pack ‘n’ Plays for containing smaller toddlers.
 Although not entirely effortless, what makes this experience so smooth is the ability to get creative.